The Impact of Shocks on the Vertical Structure of Eccentric Disks: Discussion

 Photon diffusion becomes especially interesting when $t_{\rm cool}(r_{\rm peri})$ is less than the lifetime of the shock (as noted in Section~\ref{subsec:vertical}, shock lifetimes are very brief compared to an orbital period).
 More precisely, when the shock reaches an optical depth from the surface

 a phenomenon called ``shock breakout" occurs (see the recent review by \citealt{LN2020}).
 In such an event, the photons created from the shock's energy dissipation escape from the gas before the shock can move significantly.
 As a result, the shock weakens and slows, while radiating with a surface brightness $\sim c v_{\rm shock}^2/[\kappa h^\prime(1 + e_{\rm gas}/e_{\rm rad})]$.
 Here $\kappa$ is the opacity and $h^\prime$ is the pressure length scale near the critical optical depth.
 When $\tau_{\star}$ is comparable to the total optical depth of the shock-heated region, radiative cooling can severely alter the global character of the shock.
-These effects may reduce both the total amount of heat deposited by the shock and the mass of gas expelled.
+In this limit of especially rapid cooling, alterations to the dynamical patterns found in our simulations---strong shock-heating, limit-cycle behavior, etc.---would be especially severe.

-Thus, it is difficult to make general statements about how these shocks alter the radiative properties of eccentric disks; different ratios of cooling time to dynamical time lead to quite different outcomes, and that ratio depends strongly on disk parameters.
-However, in certain parameter regimes, particularly those in which the cooling time is comparatively long, clearer statements can be made.
-In other cases, more elaborate calculations are essential: time-dependent radiation transport coupled to the hydrodynamics, and possibly global radiation hydrodynamics simulations.
+Thus, it is difficult to make general statements both about how radiative effects alter dynamical properties of eccentric disks and about their radiative output.
+Different ratios of cooling time to dynamical time lead to quite different outcomes, and that ratio depends strongly on disk parameters (for example, when $t_{\rm esc}$ is greater than the orbital period, the radiation transfer solution is time-dependent and the flux is no longer given by Fick's Law, as assumed in \citealt{LynchOgilvie2021}).
+In certain parameter regimes, particularly those in which the cooling time is comparatively long, clearer statements can be made, but in other cases, more elaborate calculations are essential: time-dependent radiation transport coupled to the hydrodynamics, and possibly global radiation hydrodynamics simulations.